missmatsuko/lighthouse-labs-challenge/2019-05/README.md

 > ##### Hint
 > More functions, more property setting.
 If you look at the current values on the `navigation` module, they are definitely not set correctly.
 Let's get them all set to `0`.

+#### Challenge #13
+Great job resetting the navigation system!
+You're off to a good start, and you'll surely be back in contact with Earth in no time!

+"Navigation system not calibrated!
+Three calibrations needed!
+QUAAACK!"
+There goes LARRY again, trying to help.
+Another browse through the nav system's documentation shows that each axis (x, y, and z) needs to be calibrated, and each requires a different calibration.
+Looks like you'll be writing plenty of JavaScript for this!

+To start, let's focus on calibrating just the x-axis.
+The x-axis has 12 possible settings and you'll need to write some code to find the right one.
+Start by writing a function called `calibrateX()`.
+There are a lot of steps involved in this one, luckily your manual has great documentation instructing that your function needs to:

+- Loop from 1 - 12
+- Call the built-in `checkSignal()` function each time, and assign the result to a variable called `signal`
+- Make sure your `signal` variable is not `undefined`
+- If the value is defined, set the navigation object's x property to that value
+- Break out of the loop!

+Don't forget to call your `calibrateX()` function to activate it!

+> ##### Hint
+> There are a few pieces that need to be put together to accomplish this challenge.
+Fortunately most of them are concepts we already know!
+You're going to want start by writing a for loop or a while loop that loops 12 times.
+>
+> This is another case where the function you need to use inside yours has already been built for you.
+Each time you run your loop, call checkSignal().
+You should assign the result of this function to a variable, it should look something like this var response = doSomething()
+>
+> The `checkSignal()` function returns a value that is either a number or `undefined`.
+Since you're looking for a number you'll need to check to make sure the result of `checkSignal()` is not `undefined`.
+[Here is a resource](https://flaviocopes.com/how-to-check-undefined-property-javascript/) that can help guide you on how to check if a value is not undefined.